oqolarte/oblong/content/project/site.md

 The RSS feed, which tracks only the Log (which, as mentioned, tracks all the changes anyway), is a whole separate thing.
 I don't consider it a section of this site, though.
 It's only a link that you can copy and paste on your favorite RSS reader.

 A lot of the modern email clients like Thunderbird, Microsoft Outlook, and Apple Mail, have their own built-in RSS reader, so you can use that as well, especially if you do the majority of your reading in an email client.
+A web service is available along these lines: check out [RSS by email](https://rssby.email).

 ## Front-end